object-calisthenics/phpcs-calisthenics-rules/README.md

 #### Rule #8: Use first-class collections

-- Status: **Implemented**

 The application of this rule is simple: any class that contains a collection should contain no other member variables.

 A collection gets wrapped in its own class, so now behaviors related to the collection have a home.
 You may find that filters become part of this new class.
 Filters may also become function objects in their own right.
 Also, your new class can handle activities such as joining two group together or applying a rule to each element of the group.
 This is an obvious extension of the rule "Do not use classes with several instance variables" (previous topic), but it is important for its own sake as well.
 A collection is really a type of very useful primitive.
 It has many behaviors but little semantic intent or clues for either the next programmer or the maintainer.

 ##### Benefits: